-Dana Fry has worked with Dr. Michael Hurdzan since 1988, and became a full partner in 1997.
+Dana Fry worked with Dr. Michael Hurdzan from 1988 – 2012 and was a full partner from 1997 – 2012.
+With Jason Straka, he has since formed Fry/Straka Global Golf Course Design.
 He is a member of the American Society of Golf Course Architects and a past president of its Board of Directors.
 GolfWeek magazine selected Mr. Fry among the Top Five in their 2001 "40 under 40" list of people in leadership positions within the golf industry who are likely to shape the business for years to come.

 Mr. Fry learned his craft working as a field designer for Tom Fazio, and was instrumental in the creation of several award-winning courses for the Fazio organization.
 Included in his portfolio are the Wade Hampton Golf Club in North Carolina, selected by Golf Digest as America’s Best New Private Course in 1988; Barton Creek in Austin, Texas; Lake Nona Golf Club in Orlando; and Black Diamond in Lecanto, Florida.

-Mr. Fry has been lead designer on most of the firm’s Canadian projects, including the highly acclaimed Devil’s Pulpit and Devil’s Paintbrush near Toronto; Westwood Plateau in Vancouver, B.C.; Le Diable at Mont Tremblant, Quebec; and Dundarave GC on Prince Edward Island.
+Mr. Fry was the lead designer of Hurdzan/Fry’s Canadian projects, including the highly acclaimed Devil’s Pulpit and Devil’s Paintbrush near Toronto; Westwood Plateau in Vancouver, B.C.; Le Diable at Mont Tremblant, Quebec; and Dundarave GC on Prince Edward Island.

 His talent for visualizing a design and his relentless pursuit of realizing the vision elevate him above his colleagues.
 Ohio golf legend Jack Kidwell says, "Dana has a rare genius for producing consistently dramatic golf holes, on widely varying sites, with each one having a distinct character.
 He is always pushing the limits of design and construction, but he never steps over the line into absurdity."